 Not all pets need year-round treatment

-Flea & Worming
+Flea & tick control

 Steps to take if your pet has fleas

-Step 1
+1

-Treat your pet — and any other pets at home
+Treat your pet, and any other pets at home

-Step 2
+2

 Wash your pet’s bedding and soft furnishings

 Fleas and their eggs can live in fabrics.
-Pop your pet’s bedding, blankets and any washable covers from sofas or beds into the washing machine on a hot cycle — 60°C if the fabric allows — then dry thoroughly.
+Pop your pet’s bedding, blankets and any washable covers from sofas or beds into the washing machine on a hot cycle, 60°C if the fabric allows, then dry thoroughly.

-Step 3
+3

-Vacuum thoroughly — and often
+Vacuum thoroughly and often

-Step 4
+4

 Treat your home too

-Step 5
+5

 Keep up with regular prevention